If you can't find answers to your questions below, email us and we'll add the info.

 When your barcode has been scanned, you will then be allocated your wristband/s.
 If you are camping, only Weekender wristbands with Camping on them too allows you entry into the camping/caravanning areas.

 Once your tickets have been purchased, under no circumstances will refunds be given.
-We are running this as a charity event, so please note that this money will be going straight back into School in a Bag.
+We are running this as a charity event, so please note that this money will be going straight back to our charity, School in a Bag.

 We have camping fields specifically for festival goers (a family camping area and a group camping area attached to the main site and then a caravan and camper van field a short walk from the main site).
 ONLY those with camping wristbands will be allowed into the camping areas.
+There are no vehicles on-site, cars need to be parked in the car park.
+You ARE NOT permitted to sleep in your car in the car park - this is a huge fire risk and goes against our insurance.
 If you prefer a B&B or hotel then we can recommend the following, but there are many more in the local area:

 We have a parking field at the festival site, a big field next to the main site so not too far to walk at all!
 Parking is included in your ticket price so please park here rather than anywhere in the village as it causes blocks.
 Just to reiterate, it's FREE!